abhii-01/docai-extraction-test/next_chat.md

    - Initialize client and verify
    - Upload PDF
 3. Run Section 2 to process document
-4. Run Section 3 to explore what the API returns
+4. Run Section 3 to explore what the API returns (includes recursive extraction)
 5. Run Section 4 to save and download results

 ## Required Configuration